panzerdp/dmitripavlutin.com/content/posts/161-import-meta/index.md

 *Challenge: create the file `main.mjs` on your computer, then run `node main.mjs`.
 What is logged to console?*

+## 2. Module's URL: The browser

-B) But if you include the module using a script tag in a browser:
+But if you include the module using a script tag in a browser:

 ```html
 <script src="main.mjs" type="module"></script>